Primary lymphoma of the brain is cancer of white blood cells that starts in the brain.

 The cause of primary brain lymphoma is not known.

-Primary lymphoma of the brain may be linked to Epstein-Barr Virus (EBV).
-This is the virus that causes mononucleosis, especially in people with HIV infection.
+Primary lymphoma of the brain may be linked to Epstein-Barr Virus (EBV), especially in people with HIV.
+This is the virus that causes mononucleosis.

 Primary brain lymphoma is more common in people ages 45 to 70.
 The rate of primary brain lymphoma is rising.
 But this cancer is still very rare.